annakat/spectrolab-tutorial/README.md

 # Welcome to the spectrolab intro tutorial!

-Please save the "download" folder to get started
+Download the "example_data" and follow this [introductory tutorial](https://github.com/annakat/spectrolab-tutorial/blob/main/intro_spec_processing.html) to get started.
+See also [introduction to spectrolab](https://github.com/meireles/spectrolab/blob/master/vignettes/introduction_to_spectrolab.pdf) in `spectrolab's` main branch https://github.com/meireles/spectrolab